Written by Ariana Bowman, WWF’s Gift Planning Senior Development Officer

 Meeting the Monarchs

 El Rosario Sanctuary promised a mesmerizing experience: trees blanketed with countless monarch butterflies, like living, fluttering tapestries.
 Despite an overcast sky, moments of sunlight pierced through, casting a radiant glow upon the wings of millions of monarchs.
-The air was alive with the gentle rustle of their delicate movements, creating a symphony with the beating of innumerable wings.
+The air was alive with the gentle rustle of their delicate movements, creating a symphony of innumerable beating wings.
 It was an immersive encounter that deepened my connection to our natural world.

 Culture, Community and Conservation

 Monarchs hold profound cultural significance in these highlands, and it was heartening to see communities benefiting from conservation efforts.
-Supported by organizations like World Wildlife Fund and Natural Habitat Adventures, initiatives to reforest Oyamel Fir trees and promote sustainable tourism have enriched both the environment and the local economy.
+Supported by organizations like World Wildlife Fund and Natural Habitat Adventures, initiatives to reforest oyamel fir trees and promote sustainable tourism have enriched both the environment and the local economy.

-The town of Angangueo is steeped in rich history and captivating beauty, with its charming cobblestone streets and colorful architecture, it exudes an old-world charm that harks back to its mining heritage.
+The town of Angangueo is steeped in rich history and captivating beauty; with its historic cobblestone streets and colorful architecture, it exudes an old-world charm that harks back to its mining heritage.
 The town boasts a vibrant culinary scene that reflects Mexico’s diverse culinary heritage.
 As we traversed between monarch sanctuaries and indulged in delicious meals within the most charming accommodations, we witnessed the interplay of tradition, culture and natural beauty.

 Marvelous Migration